This post may contain affiliate links. Please read our disclosure policy.

 Flavorful cheese buns stuffed with ooey-gooey melting cheese make up this festive Christmas tree pull-apart bread dish (or another shape of your choice).
 A beautiful and delicious centerpiece to be served as an appetizer, party food, or alongside your festive cheeseboard!

 This Christmas, cheese-stuffed, pull-apart bread is a delicious festive appetizer.
 A guaranteed showstopping centerpiece to your feast table.
 Dough has become one of my favorite things to deal with – it’s surprisingly simple once you get the knack and cathartic.
-I’ve already posted recipes for Baked camembert with dinner rolls, NY-style bagels, Pizza dough, and Simple Homemade Multigrain Bread – now it’s time for these stuffed cheese buns.
+I’ve already posted recipes for simple dinner rolls, baked camembert with dinner rolls, NY-style bagels, Pizza dough, and Simple Homemade Multigrain Bread – now it’s time for these stuffed cheese buns.

 Even mid-festive season, it’s not too late to prepare these delicious stuffed cheese buns.
 With a lightly crisp top, fluffy bread, and melty cheesy center, this cheesy bread is one of my favorite indulgent bread recipes.
 By transforming the already decadent buns into a Christmas tree pull-apart bread, you end up with a festive centerpiece that ticks all the boxes.